Dracula Sucks

 Dracula Sucks is a 1978 American pornographic horror film directed and co-written by Philip Marshak.
 The film is based on the 1931 film Dracula, and the 1897 novel of the same name by Bram Stoker.
 It stars Jamie Gillis as Count Dracula, a vampire who purchases an estate next to a mental institution.
 The film also stars Annette Haven, John Leslie, Serena, Reggie Nalder, Kay Parker, and John Holmes.
 An alternate cut of Dracula Sucks, titled Lust at First Bite, has also been released.

 Plot

-In a psychiatric institution patients are acting oddly and are being found with bite marks in their necks.
-Professor Van Helsing believes it to be the work of vampires and just when things are bad, it gets worse with the arrival of Count Dracula.
+In a psychiatric institution, patients are behaving oddly and are being discovered with bite marks on their necks.
+Professor Van Helsing believes it to be the work of vampires, and just when things are already bad, they get worse with the arrival of Count Dracula.